How Much Protein Per Meal for Muscle Growth?

 What happens if my per-meal protein is consistently below the optimal range?

-Should protein intake be the same at every meal or can it vary?
+Should protein intake be the same at every meal?